 2. How do they work?

-If the driver seems sober, the officers will allow the driver to continue through the checkpoint.
-But if the officers reasonably suspect that they found a drunk driver, the driver will be directed to a nearby area for tests.
+If you seem sober, the officers will allow you to continue through the checkpoint.
+Though if the officers reasonably suspect that you are a drunk driver, you will be directed to a nearby area for tests.
 Examples of impaired behavior include:

 - Bad driving,

-- An odor of alcohol on the driver’s breath,
+- An odor of alcohol on your breath,

 - Open or empty alcohol containers,